-The Company had cash and cash equivalents of \$47.0 million as of December 31, 2020.
-For fiscal year 2020, the Company's principal source of liquidity is cash generated from proceeds received from its April 2020 offering, the PPP loan, maturity and sales of marketable investments and cash generated from the issuance of common stock through exercise of stock options and the Company's employee stock purchasing program.
-In addition, on March 9, 2021, the Company issued and sold \$125 million aggregate principal amount of 2.25% Convertible Senior Notes.
-The Company believes that the existing cash resources are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures for at least the next several years, but there can be no assurances.
+The Company had cash and cash equivalents of \$164.2 million as of December 31, 2021.
+For fiscal year 2021, the Company's principal source of liquidity was \$133.5 million of net proceeds from the issuance of the convertible notes, partially offset by \$16.1 million in premiums paid concurrently for a separate capped call transaction.
+The Company believes that the existing cash resources are sufficient to meet the Company's anticipated cash needs for working capital and capital expenditures through at least the next 12 months from the date the financial statements are issued, but there can be no assurances.